leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 > Fetch the code [here!](https://github.com/leolwin999/Assembly-Projects/blob/main/Assembly_Files/write_file.asm)

 ## Delete File
 This program deletes a `.txt` file.
-It deletes a file using the unlink() system call.
-This program works by removing the file’s link to its inode.
+It deletes a file using the unlink() system call and removing the file’s link to its inode.
 Skills you'll gain:
 - Using the sys_unlink system call to remove files
 - Understanding inodes and how file paths map to them